sonictk/lightweight-emacs/README.md

 ## About

-This is a lightweight emacs configuration focused on editing C/C++, Python, and Markdown.
+This is a "lightweight" emacs configuration focused on editing C/C++, Python, and Markdown.
+It's not that lightweight after I've added all the features that I want, but it's "lighter" than what I had, which was heavier than the average blue whale.

 ## Why?

-I decided to start working on a brand-new configuration after my previous one started to become a little unwieldy/slow, along with the fact that I was getting tired of having a configuration that I didn't really fully understand.
+I decided to start working on a brand-new configuration after my previous one started to become really unwieldy/slow, along with the fact that I was getting tired of having a configuration that I didn't really fully understand.
 Additionally, I was tired of updating packages from MELPA that broke in newer versions or had changed in